stev94/BWT-Compression-Parallelized/README.md

       zip      Zip the input file and put the result in the output file.
    ```

-5. [OPTIONAL].
-If you want to use pbwt from everywhere inside your computer follow
+5. If you want to use pbwt from everywhere inside your computer follow
    the following commands:
    ```
    cd Parallel-BWT-Compression
+   sudo mv pbwt /usr/bin/pbwt
+   sudo mv bin/cpbwt /usr/bin/cpbwt
-   sudo mv pbwt /usr/local/bin/pbwt sudo chmod 755 /usr/local/bin/pbwt
+   sudo chmod 755 /usr/bin/pbwt
    ```

 6. Verify the installation by typing the following command from everywhere in your computer